BlackBonjour/slim-route-registry/README.md

 ## Requirements

-- PHP 8.3 or higher
+- PHP 8.2 or higher
 - Slim Framework 4.14 or higher
-- blackbonjour/namespace-handler 0.1.*
+- composer/class-map-generator 1.6 or higher

 ## Installation